Charlene Mitchell: Political career

 In 1958, Mitchell joined the national committee of the Communist Party USA (CPUSA).
 Her 1959 testimony before a panel of the House Un-American Activities Committee received attention due to her refusals to answer questions and her challenge to the authority of the committee.
 In Los Angeles, she founded the Che-Lumumba Club, an all-Black chapter of CPUSA, in the 1960s.
 Angela Davis worked with Mitchell and the Che-Lumumba Club, including to organize protests.
 Mitchell's brother and sister-in-law Franklin and Kendra Alexander were also active in the Che-Lumumba Club.
 Mitchell moved to New York City in 1968.

-As a third-party candidate in the election of 1968, Mitchell was the first Black woman to run for President of the United States.
+As a third-party candidate in the election of 1968, nominated at the National convention of Communist Party USA, Mitchell was the first Black woman to run for President of the United States.
 She represented the Communist Party USA (CPUSA) and her running mate was Michael "Mike" Zagarell, the National Youth Director of the party.
 They were entered on the ballots in only four states and received about 1000 votes.